HTTP-APIs/http-apis.github.io/_posts/IriTemplate.md

 As explained above, in tiled maps when we open a map the client side code uses some formula(the formula may vary according to the tile numbering convention used by the service provider) which uses latitude, longitude and zoom to get tile identifiers(here x and y).
 When it has value of x and y to identify a tile it makes request to the server for that individual tile.

 For example https://c.tile.openstreetmap.org/15/22994/14232.png will return the tile identified by x = 22994 and y = 14232 with zoom 15.
-For x = 22990 and y = 14232 and zoom = 15 the uri will be https://c.tile.openstreetmap.org/15/22990/14232.png, same way we can construct uris for different comibnations of X, Y and zoom.
+For x = 22990 and y = 14232 and zoom = 15 the URI will be https://c.tile.openstreetmap.org/15/22990/14232.png, same way we can construct URIs for different comibnations of X, Y and zoom.
 To represent such range of URIs we can use an URI template(IRI template) https://c.tile.openstreetmap.org/{z}/{x}/{y}.

 Such IRI templates can be put in use with help of Hydra `IriTemplate` class.
 It consists of a literal `template` and a set of mappings(`IriTemplateMapping`). `template` holds the IRI template, here "https://c.tile.openstreetmap.org/{z}/{x}/{y}.examplejsonld" and `IriTemplateMapping` maps varibles in the `template` with properties and may specify whether the variable is required or not.